raspberrypilearning/the-all-seeing-pi/worksheet2.md

 1. Save and run your program.
 Test that when you take a picture and press the **Tweet picture** button on the GUI, the picture is tweeted from your twitter account.

   ![Tweeted picture](images/tweet-result.png)

+The finished code is [here](code/finished_allseeingpi.py) for you to check against yours.

+## What next?
+- Can you add a text box or perhaps a touch screen keyboard to your GUI to allow someone to enter their Twitter handle?
+- Can you add an `@username` mention to the tweet text, using the Twitter handle that was entered via the GUI?
+- Could you make a more imaginative housing for your All Seeing Pi?